Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Notation and Background

 We will talk of a \emph{discrete graph} to mean the usual graph-theoretic notion of an unoriented graph, that is a pair $G=(V,E)$ with $V$ a finite set and $E$ a subset of $\binom{V}{2}:=\{ \{u,v\}:u\not=v\in V\}$.
 Often, $E$ is seen as a point in $\{0,1\}^{\binom{V}{2}}$, where $0$ codes for the absence of the corresponding edge and $1$ for its membership to $E$.

-For a positive integer $n$ and $p\in[0,1]$, the \emph{Erd\"os-Rényi random graph} (or Gilbert random graph) $\calG(n,p)$ is the random graph with vertices $[n]:=\{1,\ldots,n\}$ such that each edge is present with probability $p$, independently from the others.
+For a positive integer $n$ and $p\in[0,1]$, the \emph{Erd\H{o}s-Rényi random graph} (or Gilbert random graph) $\calG(n,p)$ is the random graph with vertices $[n]:=\{1,\ldots,n\}$ such that each edge is present with probability $p$, independently from the others.
 Alternatively, one may see it as a Bernoulli bond percolation with parameter $p$ on the complete graph with $n$ vertices $K_n=([n],\binom{[n]}{2})$.
-It amounts to put the product of Bernoulli measures with parameter $p$ on $\{0,1\}^{\binom{[n]}{2}}$.